PeppyHare/r/content/notes/UWAA560/90-student-lectures.md

 - How far apart are the spacings in the coded aperture in real devices?
 I assume they have to be much larger than the diffraction range for x-rays (tens of nm).
 Answer: The imaging grids are usually on the order of a few centimeters, so for a MURA grid with tens of thousands of apertures you'd get grid spacing in the 10-100 micrometer range.

-# Laser-Induced Fluorescence and TALIF (Two-Photon Absorption) - Aqil
+# Laser-Induced Fluorescence and TALIF (Two-Photon Absorption) - Aqil Khairi

 ## Motivation